“Headache: Discover the common causes, symptoms, and top relief tips. Learn how to prevent and manage headaches naturally and effectively.”

 When to See a Doctor

-- Neurological symptoms like confusion, difficulty speaking, or numbness
+- Comes with neurological symptoms like confusion or numbness

 Preventing Headaches: Lifestyle Tips

-- Exercise regularly to boost circulation and relieve tension
+- Exercise to improve circulation and relieve tension

 Final Thoughts